top of page

 2.2.
 Seconded employee is a manager or specialist

-2.3 Deployment lasts at least 90 days
+2.3 Secondment lasts at least 90 days

 What is a Schengen hybrid visa?